 - Select the System entry, then click Display on the left sidebar.

-What Tasks Need Video RAM?
+What Kinds of Tasks Need Video RAM?

 Before we talk specific numbers, we should mention what aspects of games and other graphics-intensive apps use the most VRAM.

 Aside from your display, textures in a game can drastically affect how much VRAM you need.
-Most modern PC games let you fine-tune your settings for performance or visual quality.
+Most modern PC games let you fine-tune graphical settings for performance or visual quality.
 You may be able to play a game from a few years ago at Low or Medium settings with a cheaper card (or even integrated graphics).
 But High or Ultra quality, or custom mods that make in-game textures look even better than they normally do, will need lots of RAM.

 Beautification features like anti-aliasing (the smoothing of jagged edges) also uses more VRAM due to the extra pixels.
 If you play on two monitors at once, that’s even more intensive.

+Conversely, a cheap card with just 2GB of VRAM (or integrated graphics) is sufficient for playing old PC shooters.
 Games back then had nowhere near 2GB of VRAM at their disposal.

 PS2 emulation speed seems to be really GPU dependent.
 If you have onboard graphics, might want to pick up a cheapish graphics card.